 Chinese men and women show their own unique styles with colorful and expressive attire.
 Patterns, bright colors and graphic tees are a big part of China fashion.
 Men wear jeans, shorts, and pants in different colors – so, guys, if you want to break free from your typical black and khaki options, now’s your chance!

 Women often wear skinny jeans, leggings, loose shorts and dresses – all depending on the season, of course.
 For tops, women should avoid wearing low-cut shirts that may reveal any sort of cleavage – shirts with open back or that show the midriff are also inappropriate for what to wear in China if you want to stay under the radar.

 For temples and sites of worship, the dress code is casual compared to many other Asian countries.
 The main rule is to not wear tank tops or midriff-exposing shirts.
 Men and women visiting temples usually dress in jeans, or pants, and t-shirts.

 Visiting China in Summer

 China weather in June, July, and August is very hot and humid.
 China is a huge country, so you’ll experience different summer weather in some areas versus others.
-You may encounter heavy rains in the south (Hong Kong and Shanghai) but find drier conditions in the north (the Great Wall).
+You may encounter heavy rains in the south (Hong Kong, Macau, and Shanghai) but find drier conditions in the north (the Great Wall).
 But you can plan for heat and humidity overall with average temperatures ranging from 70 to 90° F.

 As an extra form of sun protection – and to really blend in with Chinese locals – carry around an umbrella!
 If you’re out for a long day of walking in the blazing sun, you’ll enjoy carrying around shade for some relief.
 The good news is that most indoor areas – like restaurants, museums, and shopping malls – have air conditioning for a cool-down if needed.